Most of the content is indexed by Google and can be found by the Google search engine. The AO Surgery Reference also has its own search functionality.

 Mac: hold down Command and scroll up or down to change the zoom level (alternatively Command and + or -)

-There are two ways to get more screen space on an apple mobile device, and the effects are cumulative.
+There are two ways to get more screen space on an iOS mobile device, and the effects are cumulative.

-Set the zoom level to 85% by tapping the small A on the left.
-This reduces the size of all the AO Surgery Reference pages, but they should still be well readable.
+This reduces the size of all the AO Surgery Reference pages, but they should still be readable.

-The second option is to download or make an "App" as described above.
-This will remove the browsers navigation bars on the top, and the bottom.
-(If you want to change the zoom level in addition, you'll have to open site separately in Safari and it there).
+The second option is downloading or making an “App”, as described above.
+This will remove the browser’s navigation bars on the top or bottom.

-To the right you can see iPhone 7 screen shots with no adaptations (left) compared to one where an "app" like shortcut is used as well as an 85% zoom level (right).
+Here is a screenshot of an iPhone 7 with no adaptations (left) compared to one where an “App” like shortcut is used together with an 85% zoom level (right).

-To the left you can see screenshots of a mobile phone with Android Version 9.1.0 using a standard browser (left) compared to one where an "app" like shortcut has been used (right).
+Here is a screenshot of a mobile phone with Android Version 9.1.0 using a standard browser (left) compared to one where an “App” like shortcut has been used (right).

 The second option is to change the display settings on your device.
-Keep in mind that this change has an impact in all applications on your phone.
+Keep in mind that this change has an impact on all applications on your phone.

-Click on “Display” and chose the menu "Text and display size".
+Click on “Display” and choose the menu “Font size and style"

-Specific options may also exist for specific mobile browser.
-For Google Chrome it is only possible, if you previously increased the font size in your browser.
+Different options may also exist for specific mobile browsers.
+For Google Chrome, the following is only possible if you previously increased the font size in your browser.

-Open the settings of Google Chrome (three dots in the right corner on the top)
+Open the Google Chrome settings (three dots in the top right-hand corner)

 Change the percentage in “Text scaling” to at least 100%

-8. How do I get in touch with or give feedback to the AO Surgery Reference team?
+13. How do I contact or give feedback to the AO Surgery Reference team?